 Glioblastoma cancer patients who received high doses of ascorbic acid (or vitamin C) lived 18 to 22 months versus the typical survival rate of 14 to 16 months .

 10. Lessens the risk of colds worsening (and shorten duration)

-A 1 to 2 gram supplemental dose of vitamin C can shorten the duration of colds by 18% in children .
+A 1 to a 2-gram supplemental dose of vitamin C can shorten the duration of colds by 18% in children .

-Iron is a vital mineral for our body to function properly.
+Iron is a vital mineral for our bodies to function correctly.
 Our body needs it to help transport oxygen throughout the body.

-Iron deficiency can lead to anemia were there isn’t enough iron in your blood cells.
-Some of the symptoms include fatigue, weakness, difficulty breathing and dizziness.
+Iron deficiency can lead to anemia, where there isn’t enough iron in your blood cells.
+Some of the symptoms include fatigue, weakness, difficulty, breathing, and dizziness.

 Vitamin C helps improve our body’s absorption of iron from the food we eat.

-It helps our body covert iron from plant-based sources into a form that’s easily absorbed by the body .
+It helps our body convert iron from plant-based sources into a form that’s easily absorbed by the body .